pixpilot/scaffoldfy/docs/HANDLEBARS_TEMPLATES.md

 1. **Inline**: Template string directly in the task configuration (simple interpolation only)
 2. **File-based**: External template file (relative to project root or template source). `.hbs` files automatically use Handlebars

-> **Note**: When using [template inheritance](./TEMPLATE_INHERITANCE.md) with remote templates, `templateFile` paths are automatically resolved relative to the remote template's location.
-This allows remote templates to reference their own template files hosted alongside them.
+> **Note**: When using [configuration inheritance](./CONFIG_INHERITANCE.md) with remote configurations, `templateFile` paths are automatically resolved relative to the remote configuration's location.
+This allows remote configurations to reference their own template files hosted alongside them.

 ## Configuration Options